Complicated (Nivea album): Critical reception

+Critics largely found Complicated inconsistent and unremarkable, citing predictable production and underwhelming guest contributions.
 AllMusic's Andy Kellman was not impressed with Complicated.
 He wrote that the album "contains a couple should-be successful singles, but it's far too patchy to be considered better than the debut.
 More sexually upfront and as sweet-voiced as ever, Nivea still needs more than a couple hot producers and guest MCs to truly stick out."
 Tom Doggett from Rap Reviews felt that "from start to finish, there is nothing terribly notable about Complicated [...]
 From here to the end, there are no great songs and only a couple of good ones.
 One of the biggest problems is that every song fits the blueprint for what one might expect from Nivea, with smooth and slightly edgy poppy rap production and vocals that never surprise."

 Vibe critic Angie Romero found that the album saw Nivea falling "back on the usual tricks of the trade: cameos by Lil Jon and YoungBloodZ on "Okay"; a familiar sample on "I Can't Mess With You" (which borrows from Mary J. Blige's "Everything"); and a racier image.
 Although this shorty's soprano sounds older, raspier, and sexier, raunchy tracks like "Quickie" and "Gangsta Girl" (where R. Kelly re-enacts his tired flamenco bit), come up short."
+Angelina Yeo from MTV Asia criticized Complicated for lacking "sleek and sexy vibes," noting that it features a mix "of predictable, plastic, street-tough R&B jams with numerous guest performers."
+She concluded: "It's a pity that Nivea's vocals are not distinctive enough to set her apart from her female R&B; counterparts.
+Don't write her off though, for she is a decent singer at only 23 years of age.
+But she better find some good songs quick."